leandrotula/nodeJs-apiRest/README.md

 # nodeJs-apiRest

 CRUD REST api using express.
-This application are gonna be able to connect to a mongo db instance, using mongoose.
+This application is gonna be able to connect to a mongo db instance, using mongoose.
 This project is gonna be use to show to my coworkers, how to implement this kind of rest apis.